syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ## Image Export

-User can export contents of the PivotChart to image format for future archival, references and analysis purposes.
-We can export PivotChart to the following image formats.
+User can export contents of the pivot chart to image format for future archival, references and analysis purposes.
+We can export pivot chart to the following image formats.

 * PNG
 * EMF